gabrielgfw/gabrielgfw/README.md

 That's why I want to keep learning and reach stages which I've never been before. <br>

 - 🔭 I’m currently working as Dev-1 at Senior Sistemas (Blumenau/SC);
-- 🌱 I’m currently learning ReactJS, Angular, Node and WDG Automation RPA (currently at the very beginning);
+- 🌱 I’m currently learning better Javascript, Typescript, Angular9, ReactJS, NodeJS;
 - 💬 I got some useful knowledge with CSS / Photoshop / Illustrator, which can be useful at certain situations if you need any help;
 - 📫 You can find me at:
 [Linkedin](https://www.linkedin.com/in/gabriel-felipe-werner-4738ba104/);